dosssman/GymTorcs/README.md

 preprocessing function.

-The function should take one argument called `dict_obs` and return an array, or whatever observatio format you might require, based on the dictionary of observation values.
+The function should take one argument called `dict_obs` and return an array, or whatever observation format you might require, based on the dictionary of observation values.

 Here is an example: